David-Igou/website_rebuild_blog/static_website_in_a_container.md

 [igou]$ kubectl create igou-blog-ingress.yml
 ```

-A lazy hack to redeploy:
+A lazy hack to remake the pods and pull the latest image:

 ```
 kubectl patch deploy igou-website -p "{\"spec\":{\"template\":{\"metadata\":{\"annotations\":{\"date\":\"`date +'%s'`\"}}}}}"
 ```

-after pushing a new image
+Ideally, some CI/CD will be in place.
+You can only overengineer a static website so much in a week.
+We'll see what I come up with.

 :wala: